Iwama Aikido

 Russell Podgorsek, 4th Dan

-Russell began studying aikido in 2008 under Richard Judd Sensei.
-He moved to Austin in 2010 and joined
+Russell began training aikido in 2008 with Richard Judd sensei.
+He moved to Austin in 2010, began studying with Christopher Field Sensei,